AndriiZakharenko/custom-event-emitter/readme.md

 # Custom Event Emitter (Node.js)
-Create a custom `MyEventEmitter` class that mimics the behavior of Node.js EventEmitter.
-Implement the following methods:
+Created a custom `MyEventEmitter` class that mimics the behavior of Node.js EventEmitter.
+Implemented the following methods:

 1. `on`: Adds a listener to the end of the listeners array for the specified event.
 2. `once`: Adds a one-time listener for the event.
 The listener is invoked only the next time the event is fired, after which it is removed.